Orange Line (MBTA): Facilities

 The Orange Line has two tracks for most of its length; a third track is present between Wellington station and the Charles River portal.
 This track is used to bypass construction on the other two tracks and for testing newly delivered cars for the Orange Line.
 The primary maintenance and storage facility is at Wellington station.
 Had the Orange Line been extended to Reading, the third track would have been the northbound local track, and the present-day northbound track would likely have become a bi-directional express track.

+Expansion of the yard and carhouse was needed for the larger CRRC fleet.
+Yard work was substantially completed in August 2023, while carhouse expansion is expected to be complete in mid-2024.